 The topbar section will provide a way to navigate to your account, team, and analysis settings.
 You will also find a link to start a new scan, and info on any currently running scans if available.

 Starting a new scan will consist of adding a new application or selecting from an existing application, setting scan settings, and waiting for the scan to process.

-Applications refer to the real-world applications you want to scan for security issues.
+Applications refer to deployment units that you want to scan for security issues.
 For example, the website, web-shop, and the intranet of a company would pose three different applications in most cases.

 For information on how to add a new application please see the Adding Applications page.

 Scans refer to the analysis of an application at a certain point in time.
 Most often, each scan will represent a new version of the application being scanned.

 Once you have added your first application you will be able to start scanning for security issues.
 For more information on starting a scan see the Starting a Scan page.

 After the scan has completed you will be able to navigate to, and review any issues found.